leov30/catver-organizer/README.md

 * option 1 : drag and drop emulator datafile + catver.ini matching the datafile
-* option 2: only drag and drop datafile, this option will need mamediff http://www.logiqx.com/Tools/MAMEDiff/ and  the current catver.ini and ARCADE.dat from https://www.progettosnaps.net/ in the _source folder next to the script this option is for emulators that dont have a well maintanted catver.ini, the script will matched games using mamediff to the current MAME catver.ini
+* option 2: only drag and drop datafile, this option will need mamediff http://www.logiqx.com/Tools/MAMEDiff/ and  the current catver.ini and ARCADE.dat from https://www.progettosnaps.net/ in the _source folder next to the script this option is for emulators that dont have a well maintanted catver.ini, the script will match games using mamediff to the current MAME catver.ini